-How long will it take (and how much will it cost) to make a record?
+How long will it take to make a record?

-Time: For a band with a collection of well written songs, budgeting 1 song per day allows enough time to record and mix a good record at a focused, comfortable pace.
+For a band with a collection of well written songs, budgeting 1 song per day allows enough time to record and mix a good record at a focused, comfortable pace.
 Working faster than that is possible if you’re mindful of the limitations, but more involved production takes longer (eg. lots of editing/vocal tuning/etc.).
-There’s a lot to weigh.
+There are a lot of options to weigh.
 I’m here to talk if you want to discuss details.

 If you really want to work with me, but you’re worried about costs, feel free to reach out anyway.
 We might be able to find a way to make it work.
 At the very least, I’m happy to give you some advice.